Heruka Meaning & Forms

 There is a more complex form of the Nyingma Mahottara Heruka that has nine stacked faces and eighteen arms and an even more complex form with twenty-one faces with forty-two arms.

-From the Guhyagarbha Tantra there are five or six heruka deities which are also the main wrathful deities represented in the Bardo (Shitro) paintings.
+From the Guhyagarbha Tantra there are six heruka deities which are also the main wrathful deities represented in the Bardo (Shitro) paintings.

 - Mahottara Heruka: dark brown or maroon